Dong-Zhen/Relevance_of_NYT/README.md

 The 5 year American Community Survey 2009 - 2019 was used to get precise demographic estimates of New York's demographics.
 I used age, gender, income, occuptation, education, ethnicity, and location data.
 After examining the distribution of each characteristic, I found some interesting insights.

--New York's labor force is made up of 50% of its population with the majority in civilian labor and less than one percent in the armed forces.
+- New York's labor force is made up of 50% of its population with the majority in civilian labor and less than one percent in the armed forces.
--The education health, social services, administrative, science, retail, and financial services roles make up more than 52% of the workforce.
+- The education health, social services, administrative, science, retail, and financial services roles make up more than 52% of the workforce.
--Non white races represent 40.6% of New York's population, making it more diverse than the USA's average of 23.7%.
+- Non white races represent 40.6% of New York's population, making it more diverse than the USA's average of 23.7%.
--New Yorkers 25 and older make up more than 97% of income earners.
+- New Yorkers 25 and older make up more than 97% of income earners.

 From there, I created three major adult age groups based on the Milennial, X, and Boomer generations.
 Noticeably, there are more Milennials with higher educations than the other groups.
 Gen X captures the highest shares of income over 75 thousand.
 The are 559,484 more females than males in the Boomer group.